 If you want to reinvent museums, the answer is Museomix.
 Museomix’s mission is to explore new ways people can make museums their own, encouraging visitors to see museums and their collections in a new light and enabling participants with wide-ranging passions and professions to meet and collaborate.
-Over 3 days, Museomix opens a museum to professionals with an array of skills.
+Over three days, Museomix opens a museum to professionals with an array of skills.
 Museums become playgrounds to experiment and prototype new ways of mediating content and culture.
 It enables new relations between cultural institutions and users in collaborative projects.
 At the end of the three days, prototypes are presented to the public.
 These prototypes are meant to encourage visitors to see museums in a new light, and to enable people to make the museum more their own.

 The students involved, Anna Arutsiunian, Anna Martynova, Naz Doganci, Carolina Bianchi, Jumanah Abualkhair, Kevin Vachet and Paola Henao, showed their professionality, flexibility and enthusiasm throughout the event.
 Francesco Arese Visconti, Head of the Photography Program and coordinator of the Webster University Geneva Museomix team, said, ”It has been a great experience, exhausting for the students, but absolutely valuable.
 Our Webster University Geneva team had the chance to work in collaboration with professionals of the Media field and in contact with creative people in a very energetic and stimulating environment.”